 - GPU: OpenGL 2.0 that works correctly and is compatible.
 On Windows, you can also use a card with good, compatible DirectX 9 or 11 drivers.

 - RAM: At least 4 GB for SD, 8 GB for HD, and 16 GB for 4K.

 What I personally liked about this software is that even after crushing, it automatically recovers your unfinished project, so you don't feel you've wasted all these hours of meticulous editing.

 The last video editor for slow computers on this list is called VideoPad by NCH Software.
 Available for Windows, Mac, and iPhone, this program has the most intuitive interface slightly resembling Movie Maker.
 The free version of VideoPad is for non-commercial home use only.
 It limits video export options to WMV and AVI on Windows, and to MP4, MOV, and AVI on Mac.

-There's also just 1 video track and 1 audio track for a project in the free version.
+There's also just one video track and one audio track for a project in the free version.

 VideoPad will not make you think much, and that's its beauty.
-Not only the menu tabs are quite intuitive, but there are also dozens of ready-to-use titles, transitions, video and audio effects.
+Not only are the menu tabs quite intuitive, but there are also dozens of ready-to-use titles, transitions, and video and audio effects.
 On the one hand, it's convenient for someone who is just looking for a basic tool to trim vacation footage and add music to it.
-On the other hand, if you're interested in taking one step further with your project, you may not like the lack of non-linear video editing approach.
+On the other hand, if you're interested in going one step further with your project, you may not like the lack of a non-linear video editing approach.

 Should you need guidance, there is a tutorial library available on the website and the official VideoPad channel.
 Below is a guide to adding text to videos: